drk-knght/Semantic-Book-Recommendation-System/README.md

 ### Ground Truth Methodology

-The project uses **hybrid ground truth**:
+The project uses a hybrid ground truth:

-- 60% from keyword matching (obvious matches)
+- 60% from keyword matching (obvious relevant books)
-- 40% from semantic search results (expert validation)
+- 40% from top semantic search results (validated as relevant)

-This simulates real-world evaluation where human experts use both:

-1. Keyword matching (exact matches)
-2. Semantic understanding (conceptual relevance)

-This approach is similar to how professional evaluation datasets (TREC, MS MARCO) are created.
+This combines both keyword matching and semantic understanding to create a comprehensive set of relevant books for evaluation.

 ### Expected Performance